Nate Hairston: 2018

-On January 1, 2018, the Indianapolis Colts fired head coach Chuck Pagano after the Colts finished with a 4–12 record in 2017.
-On February 11, 2018, the Indianapolis Colts hired former Philadelphia Eagles' offensive coordinator Frank Reich as their new head coach.
-Hairston competed against Kenny Moore and Pierre Desir to be a starting cornerback to begin the regular season.
+On January 1, 2018, the Colts fired head coach Chuck Pagano after the Colts finished with a 4–12 record in 2017.
+On February 11, 2018, the Colts hired former Philadelphia Eagles offensive coordinator Frank Reich as their new head coach.
+Hairston competed against Kenny Moore II and Pierre Desir to be a starting cornerback to begin the regular season.
 Head coach Frank Reich named Hairston a starting cornerback to begin the regular season, alongside Kenny Moore and safeties Malik Hooker and Clayton Geathers.

 Hairston was inactive for the Colts' Week 5 loss at the New England Patriots on Thursday Night Football due to a hamstring injury.

 New York Jets

 On August 28, 2019, Hairston was traded to the New York Jets for a conditional 2020 sixth round pick.
 In week 14 against the Miami Dolphins, Hairston recorded his first interception of the season off a pass thrown by Ryan Fitzpatrick in the 22–21 win.

 Hairston was waived during final roster cuts on September 5, 2020, but was re-signed two days later.
 He was waived on October 1, 2020.